Listen to an audio file of this tool.

 - Allowing choice will add to your teen’s sense of control and motivation to do the work during the allotted time.
-Ask open-ended questions.
-You might just start by asking:
+Ask questions like:

 - “Considering all of the activities that typically take place after school, when is the best time for you to do homework?”

-- “How can I be helpful in supporting you to get your homework done?”
+- “How can I be helpful in supporting you getting your homework done?”

-- Experiment to figure out your plan.
-Your teen has changed since their younger years along with the demands of homework, so it’s an ideal time to revisit the question of when your teen feels they’ll be at their best to tackle homework in the hours after school.
-Do ask key questions and assign a first trial week.
-If one way doesn’t work, try out an after-dinner time and ask again: “Does this time work better?”
-We all have different energy cycles and times when we feel better able to focus, so work on discovering that rhythm with your teen, and you’ll go a long way toward setting them up for success!
+- Experiment to figure out a plan.
+Your teen has changed since their younger years along with the demands of their homework, so it’s an ideal time to revisit the question of when your teen feels they’ll be at their best to tackle homework in the hours after school.
+Ask key questions and assign a first trial week.
+If one time doesn’t work, try out an after-dinner time and ask again: “Does this time work better?”
+Everyone has different energy cycles and times when they feel better able to focus, so work on discovering that rhythm with your teen, and you’ll go a long way toward setting them up for success!

-- Once you agree upon a time that makes sense for all, your attempts to keep that time sacred and consistent for homework will be important to ensure it becomes a habit and routine.
+- Once you agree upon a time that makes sense for all, your attempts to keep that time sacred and consistent for homework are important to ensure it becomes a habit and routine.
 If you are consistent, it can serve as a predictable, non-negotiable process.
-Your teen knows what to expect and when to expect it.
+Your teen will know what to expect and when to expect it.

-Take note of the time when your teen says is best to do homework.
+- Take note of the time your teen says it is best to do homework.
 Agree upon a timer that can go off at that time each day.
-Instead of you calling, “Time for homework!” which may incite a battle, an inanimate, dispassionate object is alerting them.
+Instead of you calling, “Time for homework,” which may incite a battle, an inanimate, dispassionate object is alerting them.
 You can use a kitchen timer outside or inside, or collaboratively set an alarm on their cell phone or tablet.

 - Work with your teen to get the space ready.
 They’ll want to set up the space with: